xbenyx/meetingrooms/README.md

     sudo systemctl enable nodered.service

-Http path to turn on red light is localhost:1880/red and green light is localhost:1880/green
+Http path to turn on red light is located at localhost:1880/red and green light is localhost:1880/green